The persecutor, the rescuer, and the victim…who are you?

 This would be my dad.
-He is an angry person.
+He can come across as an angry person.
 He is married to an alcoholic so who could blame him?
 He is very critical of my mom, even when she is doing well.
-He tries to control her and thinks that the drinking will then be controlled but its been a few decades of that method and it hasn’t improved…duh.
+He tries to control her and thinks that the drinking will then be controlled but its been a few decades of that method and it hasn’t improved…shocking.
 Textbook persecutor.

 The rescuer is the enabler of the drama.
 They try to fix everything for everyone.
 They feel guilty if they aren’t involved and doing everything they can to soothe the victim, to calm down the persecutor, and to find the family peace.

-I, unfortunately, fell into the role of the rescuer.
+Not only did I fall into this role but so did my siblings.
 I hated when my dad was angry with my mom even if he was rightfully angry.
 My mom would get arrested or lose her job because of drinking.
 She would be so pitiful and full of self-hatred.
 My dad would have no pity or understanding.
 He would just be angry.
-He would scream and yell.
 She would shrivel up and tell her therapist how mean her husband was.
 I wanted to solve all of their problems.
 I didn’t mind driving my mom when she lost her license.
 I didn’t mind filling in for her roles when she went missing so my dad wouldn’t be upset.
 It was enabling and it was unhealthy.
 Our cycle continued for years.

 How do we fix this unhealthy triangle?
 How do we stop this cycle?
 Well, it depends on the role you play.